Entangled Quantum States of Causal Fermion Systems and Unitary Group Integrals

 We thus obtain the inductive relation~$c_{(1^{p-1})} = N\: c_{(1^p)}$, which in view of~$c_{()}=1$ can be solved to obtain

 Using this formula in~\eqref{preres} gives~\eqref{groupint}.
 This concludes the proof of Lemma~\ref{lemmagroup}.

-\Thanks{{{\em{Acknowledgments:}} We would like to thank Gernot Akemann, Laszlo Erd\"os, Yan Fyodorov, Mario Kieburg and Tilo Wettig for helpful comments on the integration over the unitary group.
-We are grateful to the ``Universit\"atsstiftung Hans Vielberth'' for generous support.
+\Thanks{{{\em{Acknowledgments:}} We would like to thank Gernot Akemann, Yan Fyodorov, Mario Kieburg and Tilo Wettig for helpful comments on the integration over the unitary group.
+We are grateful to the referees for valuable suggestions.
+We would like to thank the ``Universit\"atsstiftung Hans Vielberth'' for generous support.
 N.K.'s research was also supported by the NSERC grant RGPIN~105490-2018.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}